jflowers/oscal-compass-community/GOVERNANCE.md

 ### Explicit Voting

 The secondary decision-making process is done by explicit voting.
+In any vote, a tie is considered a failure to achieve the required majority and the motion does not pass.

 #### Process